 - Those that increase or improve green/blue (canal, rivers etc.) spaces close to where people live.

 - how you can apply for funding and

 Finding services for the over 50s in and around Perry Barr Constituency

 Check out our new Google Map of the Perry Barr NNS area.
 Find local groups able to help or to get involved with.
 This map is especially useful if you want somewhere very local to where you live.
 Just click and go!

 A checking/re-mapping of groups and services featured is currently underway (January 2022), so come back in February to see the updates.

 The Perry Barr constituency is split into several wards and if you’d like to talk to someone about a particular service or activity please contact the following Community Connectors:

 Birchfield, Kingstanding, Perry Barr and Oscott | Michael Wynter

-We just need some details about your project, and we’ll arrange to meet face to face (or by other means whilst Covid restrictions are in place).
+We just need some details about your project, and we’ll arrange to meet face to face (or by phone/Zoom/Teams if more convenient or while Covid restrictions are in place).
 Once you have been registered, your project will go onto the city-wide Connect to Support register and your project information will be accessible to a range of local professionals including local social workers from Birmingham’s Adult Services Team.
 We’ll also keep in touch to update you on the latest network news, funding and training opportunities and we’ll organise regular network get-togethers.

 Connect with us on Social Media